-If they're selling an introduction to Wicca with claims like "No one else knows these secrets" or "I'm gonna be in trouble for telling you this" you should move on.
+If they're selling an introduction to Wicca with claims like "No one else knows these secrets" or "I'm gonna be in trouble for telling you this," you should move on.
+It's pure bunk.

-If they ever advocate using or harming another being (physical or non), they're totally off the mark.
-Don't believe them.
+threaten you or advocate using or harming another being (physical or non), they're totally off the mark.
+Don't believe them for a second.

 Avoid Pushy Salesmen

-But it's another thing altogether when the whole website seems designed to sell you something, rather than help you find out what you want to know.
+But it's another thing altogether when the whole thing seems designed to sell you something, rather than help you find out what you want to know.

-If the site is organized around sales more than information, you might want to keep looking.
+If the training, book, website, or group is organized around sales more than information, you might want to keep looking.

-The information might be good, but it might be manipulated just to get the sales.
+be good, but it might be manipulated to sound good, so you’ll buy.

 If a certain introduction to Wicca seems reliable to you, try some of it out.

 When you act on it, you will feel in yourself whether it seems good or not.